liesislukas/seranking-js-lib/README.md

 Seranking api client

-Take atention that i use external config file for email & password import.
+Take atention that i use external config file for username & password import.
 Edit as needed.
-In some calls i reduce responses to only what i needed while building this, do whatever needed by your situation.

 I know it's not full lib, It's not my target with this repo for now.
 I haven't found *any* lib out there and wrote these functions.
 It might save you some time.